YH-Hung/compact-native-image/README.md

-# Compact gRPC Docker Images
+# Compact gRPC Docker Images with Prometheus Metrics

-A highly optimized Docker image setup for C++ gRPC servers with minimal size footprint.
-This project creates production-ready base images for gRPC applications using advanced size optimization techniques.
+A highly optimized Docker image setup for C++ gRPC servers with integrated Prometheus metrics and minimal size footprint.
+This project creates production-ready base images for gRPC applications with observability features using advanced size optimization techniques.

 ## 🚀 Quick Start